thanosgn/wifi-share/README.md

 wifi-share
 ```

-If you did not use the provided Makefile, and you don't have a symlink to the python script, then using `python wifi-share.py` will do just fine.
+If you did not use the provided Makefile, and you don't `wifi-share` in your executable path, then using `python wifi-share.py` will do just fine.

 See also the [_Notes_](#notes) section below.